 It is completely natural to feel a sense of apprehension, fear, anxiety, or discomfort before starting therapy.
 That is why I offer a free, no-obligation consultation.
 This will be an opportunity for us to get to know each other.
 You can ask any questions you may have about the process, and my way of working.
 It will also be an opportunity for you to share some of the difficulties you want to explore.
 This will help us set goals, expectations, and help us create our roadmap toward growth and healing, should you wish to continue with therapy.
 Importantly, the first consultation is your opportunity to get a sense of whether or not you are comfortable in undertaking this journey with me as your counsellor.
 You should feel at ease going on this journey of healing and self-discovery with someone you can grow to trust.

 My name is Pete Tobias.
-I am a BACP-registered counsellor based in Kentish Town, London.
-I offer in-person therapeutic support to adults aged 18+ based in South East London and North West London.
+I am a neurodivergent BACP Accredited counsellor based in London Bridge in South East London.
+I offer in-person therapeutic support to adults aged 18+ based in South East London.
 I also offer individual counselling online for people outside this area, or those who prefer online therapy.

 Like you, I know human struggle and pain.
 On my own journey I have been fortunate enough to experience the healing, and transformative potential of authentic relationship.
 It is this gift of authentic connection that I hope to share with every client I meet.
 I believe that when we meet each other fully in all our ‘human-ness’, we become an important other that can help each other move from chaos to containment in a world that is often overwhelming and off kilter.